venkatalokeshanne/lingento-app/SYLLABUS_TABLE_OF_CONTENTS.md

 ---

-*This table of contents provides a comprehensive roadmap for A1 French language learning, following CEFR guidelines and ensuring systematic skill development across all language competencies.*
+*This table of contents provides a comprehensive roadmap for A1 language learning, following CEFR guidelines and ensuring systematic skill development across all language competencies.*